aztecman/100_DAYS_OF_ML/README.md

 ## Day 1: August 25, 2018
 **Today's Progress:**
 **1.** Studied Keras from a book: "Deep Learning with Python" by Francois Cholet.
 Today I finished reading the last chapter.
-**2.** Watched a more recent video on Keras: https://www.youtube.com/watch?v=BBIA6Wcu2j4
+**2.** Watched the first 30 minutes of a more recent video on Keras: https://www.youtube.com/watch?v=BBIA6Wcu2j4 **3.** Wrote down a

 **Thoughts:**
 Today I learned about the implementation of 'temperature' in a RNN/LSTM.
 I was pleased to learn that keras functionality is low enough level to accomplish a dynamic temperature.
 My hope is to reproduce (in keras) the results of this blog: https://www.mtgsalvation.com/forums/magic-fundamentals/custom-card-creation/612057-generating-magic-cards-using-deep-recurrent-neural?page=32

+## Day 2: August 26, 2018
+**Today's Progress:**
+**1.** Watched the last hour of the same video from yesterday.
+**2.** Watched Siraj's video on how to teach AI:

+**Thoughts:**
+One term stuck out to me that I failed to understand: Batch Normalization.
+I'm reading this article to amend that: https://towardsdatascience.com/batch-normalization-in-neural-networks-1ac91516821c

 **Link to work:**